-Career track is a term used for professors, lecturers, instructors, and other faculty members in non-tenure-eligible positions that do not have adjunct or visiting in their title and are expected to continue from year to year.
+Career track is a term used for professors, lecturers, instructors, and other faculty members in non-tenure, benefits-eligible positions that are employed by UA and do not have adjunct or visiting in their title and are expected to continue from year to year.

 According to chapter 3 in the University Handbook for Appointed Personnel (UHAP), lecturers have more limited duties, generally teaching specified lower-division or clinical courses.
 Consequently, a transition from a lecturer to a career-track professor position must be “justified by increased responsibilities such as expanded teaching or supervisory duties,” as noted in UHAP 3.3.03.E.

 Yes.
 According to ABOR Policies, these faculty are considered non-tenure faculty, but the UA will use the term career track in titles for faculty in many non-tenure-eligible positions.

 Yes.
 Faculty with adjunct and visiting in their titles are not defined as career track.
 Part-time faculty (hourly or extra-help) and limited term adjuncts are not eligible for the career-track designation.